bencomp/csvw-mustache/README.md

 [Ruby Mustache][rm] does not accept colons in tags, which are hard to avoid in JSON-LD metadata.
 [Python Mustache][pm] does accept colons.

+This is a really simple template; it should at least work for really simple CSV metadata files.
+Semantics defined by the model, such as properties whose values are inherited, are not supported by default.

 ## License

 TBD